-Neuropathic pain, as defined by the International Association for the Study of Pain, is pain caused by a lesion or disease of the somatosensory nervous system and includes a collection of heterogeneous conditions that are often chronic and debilitating and for which long term therapy is difficult.
+Neuropathic pain, as defined by the International Association with BHV-7000 for the Study treatment of Pain, is pain caused by a lesion or disease of the somatosensory nervous system and includes a collection of heterogeneous conditions that are often chronic and debilitating and for which long term therapy is difficult.
 In the United States, over 30 million adults are estimated to be living with neuropathic pain.

-Previous studies have demonstrated the efficacy of Kv7 targeting drugs in clinical trials for pain indications and in animal models.
+Previous studies have demonstrated the efficacy of Kv7 targeting drugs MDD in clinical trials for pain indications and in animal models.
 Selective Kv7 potassium channel activators represent a promising new approach in the development of non-opioid therapeutic options for neuropathic pain.
 In addition to leveraging reduced abuse and addiction risk potential of potassium channel activators, our Kv7 potassium channel platform addresses the complexities of channel subtype physiology through targeted pharmacology to overcome the limitations inherent in unbiased Kv7 activators and is intended to deliver a well-tolerated, highly effective, non-opioid treatment for neuropathic pain.
-During the second quarter of 2023, we initiated a sponsored research agreement with Yale to evaluate the activity of BHV-7000 in an iPSC model of inherited erythromelalgia, a severe rare genetic neuropathy.
+During the second quarter of 2023, we initiated 2024.
+We anticipate the study will be a sponsored research agreement with Yale to evaluate the activity of BHV-7000 in an iPSC model of inherited erythromelalgia, a severe rare genetic neuropathy.